ResearchComputing/Documentation/docs/gateways/OnDemand.md

     3. Drag and drop the downloaded file into the **folder column** within the VS Code-Server application.
     4. Right click the downloaded file and select `Install Extension VSIX`.

 ##### Running _Custom_ Interactive applications

-The Matlab, Jupyter, and RStudio interactive applications each have `Custom` menus available for starting sessions (jobs) in addition to `Preset` menus.
+The Matlab, Jupyter, VS Code-Server, and RStudio interactive applications each have `Custom` menus available for starting sessions (jobs) in addition to `Preset` menus.
 The `Custom` menus are intended to provide the ability to start jobs that require unconventional resources that aren't available through the `Preset` menu, for example:

 * access to GPU nodes;
 * access to high-memory nodes;